rblades/dhworkbook_master/docs/supporting materials/topicmodel-r-dhbox.md

 # Topic Modeling in R, DH Box version

-In this exercise, we're going to grab the Colonial Newspaper Database from my GitHub page, do some exploratory visualizations, and then create a topic model whose output can then be visualized further in other platforms (including as a network in Gephi or other such packaged).
+In this exercise, we're going to grab the Colonial Newspaper Database from my GitHub page, do some exploratory visualizations, and then create a topic model whose output can then be visualized further in other platforms (including as a network in Gephi or other such package).
 At the appropriate point, I show you how to import a directory of texts rather than a single file of data, and to feed that into the script.

 Go to your DH Box, and click on RStudio.
-At the right hand side where it says 'project (none)', click and create a new project in a new empty directory.
+At the right side where it says 'Project (NONE)', click and create a new project in a new empty directory.
 (If you want to put this directory under version control with git, so that you can push your work to your GitHub account, please read [the RStudio instructions](git-rstudio.md).)

-In the script panel (top left; click on the green plus side and select new R script if this pane isn't open) paste the following code and then run each line by putting the cursor in the line and hitting code > run lines.
+In the script panel (top left; click on the green plus sign and select new R script if this pane isn't open) paste the following code and then run each line by putting the cursor in the line and hitting Code > Run lines.

         install.packages("mallet")
         library("mallet")